 Continue towards Middleham, nestled between 2 rivers.
 Travel through the gently sloping Dales towards Castle Bolton, where you will see some of the best scenery Yorkshire has to offer.
 Pause to look at its magnificent castle with the largest castle keep in the North of England.

-Castle Bolton is one of the country’s best preserved medieval castles, Bolton was originally built, by Sir Richard Le Scrope, to rival the finest and most luxurious homes in the land.
-Completed in 1399, its scars bear testament to over 600 years of fascinating history including involvement in the Pilgrimage of Grace, Mary Queen of Scot’s imprisonment and a Civil War siege.
+Admire one of Britain’s best-preserved medieval castles at Castle Bolton, built by Sir Richard Le Scrope to rival the most luxurious homes in the land.
+See the scars of its 600-year history, including its involvement in the Pilgrimage of Grace, Mary Queen of Scot’s imprisonment, and a Civil War siege.

 Afterwards we continue the journey through the stunning landscapes of Yorkshire traveling towards Aysgarth Falls on the River Ure.
-Here you will have the chance to view the famous waterfalls of the River Ure, which drops over three major falls in less that one mile.
-An amazingly scenic stop, the falls are a showcase of the beauty of nature and were also the settling for a famous scene in the film Robin Hood Prince of Thieves.
+Here you will have the chance to view the famous waterfalls, which drops over three major falls in less than one mile.
+An amazingly scenic stop, the falls are a showcase of the beauty of nature and were also the settling for a famous scene in the Hollywood film Robin Hood Prince of Thieves.
 The three stepped waterfall has been a firm favourite with tourists for over 200 years.
 It’s said that William Wordsworth and his sister Dorothy visited the falls while they waited for their coach horses.

 For lunch we head to the charming market-town of Hawes.
-Nestled in Upper Wensleydale in North Yorkshire this beautiful place is surrounded on all sides with scenery the Yorkshire Dales is famous for.
+Nestled in Upper Wensleydale in North Yorkshire this beautiful place is surrounded with scenery the Yorkshire Dales is famous for.
 It is simple beautiful.

 Hawes is also home to the Wensleydale Creamery, famous for its array of cheeses which are much loved by fictional, animated characters, Wallace, and Gromit.
 Hawes marketplace was first recorded in 1307 and still has a lively market every Tuesday.
 Enjoy the delights of Wensleydale Creamery including the visitors centre and cheese tasting room.
 Explore the creamery and have a taste of the real Dales in their sample room.
 There is plenty of time to shop for your favourite cheeses and marvel at the beautiful surroundings the creamery sits within.

-Finally we will follow the Dales scenic route back to the medieval city of York, driving through picturesque villages and classic Dales villages, with stops along the way so you can photograph the memorable landscapes which you will treasure forever.
+Finally, we will follow the Dales scenic route back to the medieval city of York, driving through picturesque villages and classic Dales villages, with stops along the way so you can photograph the memorable landscapes which you will treasure forever.